-Please note: Beyond 2011 programme closed in January 2015.
-The new Census Transformation Programme (CTP) will develop the 2021 Census.
+Please note: the Beyond 2011 programme closed in January 2015.
+The Census Transformation Programme (CTP) is developing the 2021 Census.

 The census and the future provision of population statistics in England and Wales

-The consultation covered two potential approaches for taking the census in the future:
+The consultation covered two potential approaches for taking the census in the future.
+They are to take:

 Both approaches would provide annual statistics about the size of the population, nationally and for local authorities.
 A census using existing data and surveys would provide more statistics about the characteristics of the population every year.
 An online census would provide more detailed statistics once a decade.

 You can read the report on the public consultation (1.16MB, PDF).

 As part of our ongoing engagement with users, ONS developed a tool to allow users to calculate precision of estimates for specific socio-demographic characteristics of interest.
 This can be used to provide an indication of the level of precision that would be achieved (using an annual survey with a simple random sample design) for an estimate of a population group of a given size within a geographic area with a known population.

 - Report on Public Consultation (1.2 MB pdf)